nesorox/MindfulMoments/README.md

 Objectives

 	Enhance Well-being:
-		Offer a sanctuary where users can practice mindfulness and meditation, contributing to improved mental health and stress reduction.
+ 		Offer a sanctuary where users can practice mindfulness and meditation, contributing to improved mental health and stress reduction

 	Promote Mindfulness:
 		Democratize meditation by breaking down barriers to practice, making it approachable and relatable for all users.